 In the manufacturing programs at Manchester Community College, students learn principles and also how to apply them in hands-on practice.
 Both traditional and state-of-the-art methods are taught, and students have access to computerized classrooms with the most current manufacturing software, as well as a well-equipped machine lab.
 MCC’s manufacturing program boasts a low student-to-teacher ratio, allowing the instructional team to carefully monitor the progress of each student.

 Students pursuing non-credit certificates are encouraged to participate in an internship.
 Once students are ready for internships, the college offers support to the companies welcoming these students, as well as to the students themselves.

 The college is dedicated to providing students with comprehensive preparation so they can hit the ground running once they’re hired.
 By partnering with local manufacturers and other industry leaders, MCC can assure students that its programs are relevant and that they are filling today’s manufacturing needs.

-Samuel Springer is a graduate from the MCC Precision Machining Certificate program who successfully obtained a position with a recognized technology company in the Manchester area.
+Samuel Springer is a graduate from the MCC Precision Machining Certificate program and successfully obtained a position with a recognized technology company in the Manchester area.